sustrik/libdill/libdill-history.md

 **Nov 27, 2016 <http://libdill.org/libdill-0.10-beta.tar.gz>**

-* Rename hcreate() to hmake(). hcreate() clashes with POSIX function of the same name.
+* Rename hcreate() to hmake(). hcreate() clashes with the POSIX function of the same name.

 **Nov 19, 2016 <http://libdill.org/libdill-0.9-beta.tar.gz>**

 * A lot of optimizations.
-Context switch have been seen to execute in 6ns, coroutine creation in 26ns.
-Passing a message via a channel in 40ns.
+A context switch has been seen to execute in 6ns, coroutine creation in 26ns and passing a message through a channel in 40ns.

-* New `go_stack()` construct allows to run coroutine on a user-allocated stack.
+* The new `go_stack()` construct allows running coroutines on a user-allocated stack.

-* New `--enable-census` option monitors coroutines' stack usage and prints thr statistics on process shutdown.
+* The New `--enable-census` option monitors coroutines' stack usage and prints statistics on process shutdown.

 * Mutliple bug fixes.